rostyhn/cse598/README.md

 python3 kuka.py
 ```
 Try deleting the results folder if the sim opens but immediately crashes.

+The `rl` folder contains our experiments in trying to figure out the way stable-baselines works, as well as our experiments in building the abstract state space.

 The following is the original readme text.
 ___